The signature of the Seiberg-Witten surface: The Jacobian elliptic surfaces for Yang-Mills theory

-We will also assume that in the coordinate chart $[u:1] \in \mathbb{C}\mathrm{P}^1$, the discriminant $\pmb{\Delta}$ is a polynomial of degree $N_f+2$ in $u$, and $g_2$ and $g_3$ are polynomials in $u$ of degree at most $2$ and $3$ respectively.
+In addition, we will assume from now on that in the coordinate chart $[u:1] \in \mathbb{C}\mathrm{P}^1$, the discriminant $\pmb{\Delta}$ is a polynomial of degree $2 \le N_f+2 \le 6$ in $u$ where $0 \le N_f \le 4$, and $g_2$ and $g_3$ are polynomials in $u$ of degree at most $2$ and $3$ respectively.
 The space of all such Weierstrass elliptic surfaces has $N_f+1$ moduli.
-To see this, first consider the case where $N_f=4$.
-From the seven parameters defining $g_2$ and $g_3$, two can be eliminated by scaling and a shift in the $u$-plane.
+To see this consider first the case where $N_f=4$.
+From the seven parameters defining $g_2$ and $g_3$ two can be eliminated by scaling and a shift in $u$.
 Furthermore, we can arrange the coefficient of $g_2$ of degree two and the coefficient of $g_3$ of degree three to be the modular invariants of an elliptic curve with periods $1$ and $\tau_0$.
-The remaining four coefficients can be expressed in terms of four complex parameters \cite{SW2}.
-In physics, they are usually denoted $m_1, \dots, m_{N_f}$, and called the {\it masses of the hypermultiplets}.
+The remaining four coefficients can be expressed in terms of four complex parameters.
+Following the convention of \cite{SW2} we will denote the parameters by $m_1, \dots, m_{N_f}$.
+In physics, they are called the {\it masses of the hypermultiplets}.